 Mailing frequency depends upon the niche you’re in, but the industry’s best practice is to send a newsletter to customers once a week, every week.
 Almost 20% of the marketers send two newsletters a week and over 9% send three per week.

-It’s not only about improving your ROI, there are other factors as well, such as:
+It’s not only about improving your ROI, but there are also other factors as well, such as:

 - Opportunities to sell